Last updated on December 14th, 2023

 The hematocrit, the ratio of red blood cells to the volume of blood, is usually about three times the hemoglobin level.
 E.g. If the amount of hemoglobin is 17, the hematocrit will be 51.

 Long-term control of blood glucose levels can be done by measuring the amount of HbA1c.
 Samples are needed to directly measure this, as blood sugar levels can vary greatly throughout the day.
 HbA1c is the result of the reaction of hemoglobin A to glucose.
 HbA1c is high when glucose is high.
-As this reaction is slow, the ratio of HbA1c represents the average of glucose levels in the blood over the half-life (50–55 days) of red blood cells.
+As this reaction is slow, the ratio of HbA1c represents the average glucose levels in the blood over the half-life (50–55 days) of red blood cells.
 A ratio of 6.0 percent or less of HbA1c is considered to be a good long-term control of glucose, while greater than 7.0 percent.
-The level of is considered insufficient control.
+The level is considered insufficient control.
 This test is especially useful for patients with diabetes.

 - Most Common Questions on Hemoglobin Levels